 International students are integrated into regular classes across Year 1 to 13 and where appropriate receive extra support in particular subjects.
 We also provide English as a Second Language (ESOL) teaching, either individually or in small groups during class time if required.

 For further information, please contact Mr Patrick Ryoo, Director of International Students.

 Pinehurst has been accepted as a signatory and has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students, published by the Ministry of Education.
-Copies of the Code are available on request from the School or from the New Zealand Ministry of Education website.
+Copies of the Code are available here.

 To apply please submit a completed application form, the application fee and a certified photocopy of the student’s passport, two most recent, certified school reports and references from their current school.
 Students need to supply evidence of all prior learning in its original non-translated format.

 Students are accepted for enrolment following an interview, assessment of English language skills as appropriate for year level and consideration of:

 - Level of written and spoken English Language